Where to meet: wine tasting stands

 Good to know:

-- You can grab a bite to eat beforehand at the neighboring gourmet market.
-Or: You can get really good fish sandwiches at the "Die Fischquelle" stand (stand 13, you'll recognize it by the fish hanging on the stand).
+- You can grab a bite to eat beforehand at the neighboring food market.
+Or: You can get excellent fish sandwiches at the "Die Fischquelle" stand (Stand 13; you’ll recognize it by the fish hanging at the stand)

 The little barrel in Walluf